danibix95/sagemaker-template/README.md

 ## Use trained model for inferencing on Unity
 Unity ML-Agents library adopted a particular model format: *Barracuda*.
 Therefore, before using your trained model, it is necessary to convert it into the proper format.
 In the [documentation](https://github.com/Unity-Technologies/ml-agents/blob/master/UnitySDK/Assets/ML-Agents/Plugins/Barracuda.Core/Barracuda.md) of Unity ML-Agents is explained this procedure.
 The idea is to first convert your neural network model into either the TensorFlow checkpoint format (`.pb`) or in the [Open Neural Network eXchange](https://github.com/onnx/onnx) format (`.onnx`).

+Note: current *Barracuda* version shipped with Unity ML-Agents still does not support many features and the conversion of `.onnx` models.
+Therefore it is necessary to adopt *Barracuda* development version, which can be found [here](https://github.com/mantasp/barracuda-release).